ARMmbed/mbed-os-tools/docs/QUICKSTART.md

 # Dependencies
 * [yotta](https://github.com/ARMmbed/yotta) - yotta is a tool that we're building at mbed.
-•	[mbed-greentea](https://github.com/ARMmbed/mbed-greentea-private) - test suite for mbed 3.0, codename 'greentea'.
+* [mbed-greentea](https://github.com/ARMmbed/mbed-greentea-private) - test suite for mbed 3.0, codename 'greentea'.
 The mbed test suite is a collection of tools that enable automated testing on mbed platforms.
-•	[mbed-ls](https://github.com/ARMmbed/mbed-ls) - mbed-lstools is a module used to detect and list mbed-enabled devices connected via USB port to the host computer.
+* [mbed-ls](https://github.com/ARMmbed/mbed-ls) - mbed-lstools is a module used to detect and list mbed-enabled devices connected via USB port to the host computer.
-•	[mbed-host-tests](https://github.com/ARMmbed/mbed-host-tests) - Application responsible for target flashing, reset and specific for each test case host test execution.
+* [mbed-host-tests](https://github.com/ARMmbed/mbed-host-tests) - Application responsible for target flashing, reset and specific for each test case host test execution.

-# Terms
-* Test runner:
-* Host test (mbed specific name):
-*  Supervised test case: